 Waiting For Flight

 When she was born, the midwife said, "Reach down and grab your baby."
 I did as instructed.
 This was my fourth birth.
-I knew what to expect and was not put off by the clamming, wet clump of flesh that was making its entrance.
-I reached for her, held her to the light, and brought her to my chest.
+I knew what to expect as I reached down to assist the clammy, wet clump of flesh making its entrance.
+I lifted the fragile being to my chest.

 Thirteen years later, my daughter declared what I had somehow known.
 She hangs a flag on her bedroom door to proclaim her truth.
 It's the transgender flag, and on it is written, he, him, his.

-This is not in the baby books, and I am unsure how to proceed.
+This is not in the baby books, and I am trying to figure out how to proceed.
 So I sit at the edge of his bed in a room filled with polka-dots and frogs, as he explains.
 I listen.
 I hold the space for the news, and I struggle.

 Transitioning is a part of life.
 Night moves into day, Winter to Spring, and we all go along.
-Something is rising at the cost of something fading.
-And so it can feel like death.
-But it’s not.
-It’s transition.
+Something rises at the cost of something fading, and so it can feel like death.
+But it's not.
+It's transition.

 Caterpillars offer a roadmap.
-When preparing for the great transition, the caterpillar kills off all she once knew.
+The caterpillar kills off all she once knew when preparing for the great transition.
 First, she stops feeding herself, starving off the old story.
 Then she climbs to a twig, hangs herself upside down, and begins weaving a silk shell, a sanctuary to hold the time of transformation.
 Finally, she begins to digest herself by releasing enzymes that take all her parts down to goo—turning everything into a caterpillar soup except for the imaginal disc.

 What is this imaginal disc?
 From my poetic mind, I imagine this little disc whispering "imaginings" to the caterpillar soup.
 "Imagine, imagine, imagine…Do not go back to your old ways.
 The bridge is burnt.
 Do not conform to old definitions.
 They are broken.
 Step to the cusp of the unknown.
 Move toward flight.
 Imagine, imagine, imagine flight."